tdwg/bdq/tg2/_review/docs/supplement/index.md

 ## Goes in Supplement: 2 Historical Context

+An internationally agreed standard suite of core tests and resulting assertions can be used by all data providers, data collectors and data users to improve the quality of the data.
+This will allow for more appropriate and more accurate use of biodiversity data.
+Other than data availability, ‘Data Quality’ is probably the most significant issue for users of biodiversity data and this is especially so for the research community.
+The tests will not correct all issues that exist with the data, but reports from the tests will identify issues that need to be addressed by users of the data.
+This may require the user to make decisions on the data - i.e., data that may need to be excluded, data that may need examining for possible improvement, and data that can be used as is.
+It is always the purview of the user to decide what data is of suitable quality for their use.

 ## Goes in Supplement: 2.1 Definition of CORE

 'CORE' in the context of this standard implies that the tests are informative, simple to implement, are mandatory for enhancements/amendments, have ‘power’ in that they will not likely result in 0% or 100% of all records failing or passing, are widely applicable across sub-disciplines within the biodiversity domain, may elevate the significance of an issue (e.g., no value for dcterms:license) or they may be 'aspirational' in the sense of encouraging priority developments in the biodiversity informatics domain (e.g., testing for any annotations against a record).
 The scope of CORE was also developed from the user needs analysis of BDQ Task Group 3, (Data Quality Use Cases: Rees & Nicholls 2020).
 The CORE tests largely cover data quality with regards to what organism has occurred where, at what times, and a subset of Darwin Core terms that we consider to be critical metadata about occurrence records.